adlnet/xapi-profiles/xapi-profiles-spec.md

 `recommendedVerbs` | Optional.
 Only allowed on `ContextExtension`s and `ResultExtension`s.
 An array of verb URIs that this extension is recommended for use with (extending to narrower of the same).
 `context` | *Optional*. the IRI of a JSON-LD context for this extension `schema` | *Optional*. the IRI for accessing a JSON Schema for this extension.
 The JSON Schema may constrain the extension to a single type.
-`inlineSchema` | A JSON Schema inline.
+`inlineSchema` | *Optional*.
+A JSON Schema inline.
 Must be a string that contains a legal JSON Schema.

+An Extension MUST include at most one of schema and inlineSchema.

 A ContextExtension MUST only be used in context, a ResultExtension MUST only be used in result, and an ActivityExtension MUST only be used in an Activity Definition.